kr0lik/yii2-list-filter/README.md

 }
 ```

-Add filter and query to ListFilter widget:
+Add filter and query to ListWidget:
 ---

 ```php